alifirhas/cmdk-revision/src/503-519/511-This-is-the-real-trap.md

 The only thing to say is possible, that is the strength of the demon king Osiris in front of him, which seems to be a bit beyond his imagination.

-After the death angel Malthael was defeated and suppressed, Tyrael has returned to the high heaven and restored his identity as an archangel.
+After the death angel Malthael was defeated and suppressed, Tyrael has returned to the High Heaven and restored his identity as an archangel.
 Not only that, he also took over the authority of the original Malthael angel of wisdom.
 In other words, Tyrael actually acquired part of Malthael's Mobius Mark!

 Although this part of the Mobius Mark did not bring much power to Tyrael, it made him stronger than before, which is why he dared to set traps alone and then confront Roy.
 It seems that he is more than enough to deal with a Demon King at this moment.